Drug Crime Defense Attorney

 1. You Will Have Former Federal Prosecutors and Former Federal Agents on Your Side

 Our firm is comprised of career federal defense attorneys, former federal prosecutors, and former federal agents.
-As a client of Oberheiden P.C., you will receive advice and representation from attorneys and defense consultants who have centuries of collective experience on both sides of federal law enforcement investigations and trials.
+As a client of Oberheiden P.C., you will receive advice and representation from drug defense attorneys and defense consultants who have centuries of collective experience on both sides of federal law enforcement investigations and trials.
 This includes: